supershaneski/vue-quiz-app/README.md

 Every time the page is loaded, I will then check this info is there is a need to reshuffle the questions or not.

+## Options API vs Composition API

+It is not difficult to convert one to the other.
+It also seems that I can combine both (is it?).
+The main problem I encounter trying to convert my code to `Composition API` is that I need to scour the internet outside the documentation itself in order to fully implement `Composition API` for components and router.

 # Setup

 Clone the repository and install the dependencies